Oil edges higher, even as U.S. inventory rise revives glut worries

 (GRAPHIC: Weekly changes in petroleum stocks in the U.S. - here)

-Prices have been supported as the Organization of the Petroleum Exporting Countries (OPEC), Russia and others, a group known as OPEC+, slashed oil supplies by 9.7 million barrels per day (bpd), about 10% of pre-pandemic demand.
+The Organization of the Petroleum Exporting Countries (OPEC), Russia and others, a group known as OPEC+, slashed oil supplies by 9.7 million barrels per day (bpd), about 10% of pre-pandemic demand.
 OPEC+ agreed on Saturday to extend the record supply cut for another month until the end of July.

-Reporting by Laura Sanicola; Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by David Gregorio, Richard Chang and Lisa Shumaker
+Reporting by Laura Sanicola; Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by Lisa Shumaker and Alistair Bell